RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       These auto exposure settings can be adjusted, or disabled, from the Exposure category.

-      When Apply Exposure Settings is enabled, UDS will apply the auto exposure mode "Auto Exposure Histogram", and control these post process settings for exposure:
+      When Apply Exposure Settings is enabled, UDS will enable its post process component for exposure settings, and control these specific settings for exposure:

       - Exposure Componsation Curve, which pushes image brightness higher or lower based on the general level of light in the image.

       - Exposure Compensation, controlled on UDS by the Exposure Bias settings for different time and weather scenarios.
 This can allow you to specifically make nighttime exposure brighter, or cloudy exposure darker, for example.

+      - Metering Mode, exposed as Exposure Metering Mode.
+This controls if auto exposure is applied, and which type.
+You can change UDS' exposure settings to Manual as well.
+This would disable auto exposure, but still allow using the exposure bias settings.

       - MinEV100 and MaxEV100, which control the range of brightness that auto exposure will try to adapt to.
 This is controlled on UDS with Exposure Min Brightness and Exposure Max Brightness.